 Electrical problems can pop up any time of the year, but they are especially crucial during the winter because you need the heat!
-Prevent electrical problems by inspecting the outside of your home.
-Specifically, look for any bird nests near electrical fixtures, as these nests should be removed before they cause a fire.
+Worse, damage to your electric system is a major fire hazard.
+Prevent electrical problems by inspecting the outside of your home, specifically looking for damaged or frayed wires vulnerable to harm from snow and ice.
+Check for any bird nests near electrical fixtures, as these nests should also be removed before they cause a fire.

 On the inside, make sure any electronic decorations have tight-fitting connections: three-prong outlets are optimal.
 These cords should be stored away from main walkways, and never beneath a carpet or rug, as this creates a fire hazard.

-Increased moisture during the winter months can lead to ice around the home, ice dams on the roof, and even basement flooding or damage to the foundation.
-Gutters should be cleaned out before the snow falls, too.
+Gutters should be cleaned out before the snow falls as well, to help prevent water and ice buildup that could eventually find its way into your home.
 When colder weather arrives, clogged gutters can be spotted by looking for large icicles hanging from them and/or an accumulation of ice on the roof.